 - Class of stock – Nothing is worse than getting some skin in the game, only to later learn that your skin is completely worthless because everyone gets their money before you and there may be nothing left for you.

-10. Title – For someone who is very focused on career advancement, taking a role that might not be as good on other levels, might be
+For those focused on career advancement, taking a role that might not be as good on other levels, might be unattractive.

 14. Path to Career Advancement